edgelesssys/edb-getting-started/README.md

 # Get started with EDB

-This repository contains a brief introduction to Edgeless DB and its core concepts.
+This repository contains a brief introduction to Edgeless DB and its core concepts in `getting-started.md` and a corresponding Docker Compose file in `docker-compose.yml`.